 |Note||Walmart financial year – Feb 1st to January 31st|

 It is important to note that every single fiscal year, the fourth quarter draws the maximum revenue for Walmart when compared to the other quarters of the same year.
-In fact, in fiscal Q4 2019 (ended in January 2019), Walmart’s revenue reached an all-time high of $138,793 million ($138.8 billion), with a small 1.85% YoY and a considerable 11.1% QoQ growth.
+In fact, in fiscal Q4 2019 (ended in January 2019), Walmart’s revenue hit a new record $138,793 million ($138.8 billion), with a small 1.85% YoY and a considerable 11.1% QoQ growth.

 Walmart has currently three reportable segments: Walmart U.S., Walmart International, and Sam’s Club.

 Walmart Inc. (NYSE: WMT) (formerly Wal-Mart Stores, Inc.) is an American multinational retail corporation, headquartered in Bentonville, Arkansas.
 The company was founded in 1962, by Sam M. Walton and opened the first Walmart Discount City store in Rogers, Arkansas.
 Within just five years, it expanded to 24 stores in the city.

 On October 31, 1969, the company was officially incorporated as Wal-Mart Stores, Inc. and within a year, on October 1, 1970, it became a publicly-traded company.
 The first stock was sold at $16.50 per share.